iljazieni/iljazieni.github.io/index.md

 # About

+I am an incoming Economics PhD student at [UPenn Wharton](https://doctoral.wharton.upenn.edu/programs-of-study/applied-economics/).
 I am currently a Research Associate at the [Development Data Lab (DDL)](https://www.devdatalab.org/).
 Prior to joining DDL, I was a Predoctoral Fellow in Economics at Yale University’s [Tobin Center for Economic Policy](https://tobin.yale.edu/).
 I received my MSc Economics from the London School of Economics and Political Science.

 # Research Interests